khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/sql-databases.md

     This is to prevent accidentally sharing the same connection for different things (for different requests).

-    But in FastAPI, using normal functions (`def`) more than one thread could interact with the database for the same request, so we need to make SQLite know that it should allow that with `connect_args={"check_same_thread": False}`.
+    But in ReadyAPI, using normal functions (`def`) more than one thread could interact with the database for the same request, so we need to make SQLite know that it should allow that with `connect_args={"check_same_thread": False}`.

     Also, we will make sure each request gets its own database connection session in a dependency, so there's no need for that default mechanism.